How to enrol

 - You can only complete this form once a day.

-Complete this step if you need a Unit Set.
-For most courses when you first enrol you do not need to select a unit set until later in your degree once you have had time to explore.
-A 'Unit Set' is a set or group of units (subjects), which together, make up an approved major, minor or specialisation for your course.
-Unit sets are only applicable to some courses.
+Complete this step if you need a major sequence, minor sequence or specialisation.
+For most courses when you first enrol you do not need to select a major, minor or specialisation until later in your degree once you have had time to explore.
+These are a set or group of units (subjects), which together, make up an approved major, minor or specialisation for your course.
+They are only applicable to some courses.